AlphaleafTech/corejavareview/instructions/part_2_instructions.md

 ## 📑`randomSkip`
-Write a code that prints number from `1 ~ 20`.
-Once that code is complete, modify the code such that as it prints from `1 ~ 20`, it skips the printing of number that matches with randomly generated number `a` and `b`.
+Write a code that prints numbers from `1 ~ 20`.
+Once that code is complete, modify it so that as it prints from `1 ~ 20`, it skips the printing of number that matches with randomly generated number `a` and `b`.
+Make sure that output format is exactly the same as the following sample output:

 **Sample Output:**